“For God so loved the world that He gave His only begotten Son.” John 3:16

 A wreath may also include a pink or rose-colored candle.
 This candle is lit on Gaudete Sunday, the third Sunday of Advent, to symbolize the nearness of the Lord’s coming (both past and future).

 A fifth white candle is commonly placed in the middle of the wreath.
 This candle is lit on Christmas Day to celebrate Jesus’ birth.
-Some churches have no wreaths and simply have their congregation light a single white candle in place of lighting the fifth candle of the wreath.
+Some churches have no wreaths and simply have their congregation light a single white candle instead of lighting the fifth candle of the wreath.

 Whether your church celebrates Advent or not, it is essential to note that it is not a Biblical commandment.
-It is simply a beautiful act of worship as we remember who Jesus is, what He’s done for us, and the promise of what He’s still going to do.
+It is simply a beautiful act of worship as we remember who Jesus is, what He has done for us, and the assured promise of what He will still do.